 We offer hybrid worship services from September to June, unless otherwise noted.
 You are welcome to join us in the Sanctuary, but if you are unable to be there in person or feel safer staying remote, the services are sometimes on Zoom.

-Our Soul Matters Exploring Your Spirituality theme for March is “paying attention.”
-Let’s explore together in our monthly interactive service how mindfulness in our choices of paying attention as a spiritual practice can enrich our lives and lead to great depth and sustainability in these times.
+Our Soul Matters “Exploring Your Spirituality” theme for May is “awakening curiosity.”
+Let’s explore together in our monthly interactive service how we can awaken our sense of curiosity rather than judgment as a spiritual practice as well as the perspective, power, and spaciousness this can bring to our lives, particularly in the ongoing challenges of these times.

 This service will be in person in the Sanctuary and virtual on Zoom.